VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 Note that while the history list contains every change to the file that is being viewed, it also contains all other revisions to other files that were committed on the same date/time.

-Using this approach makes it easier to track down a specific change configuation details.
+Using this approach makes it easier to track down a specific change configuration details.

 # Adding the backup to a macro